osm-americana/openstreetmap-americana/CONTRIBUTING.md

    using [Chai](https://www.chaijs.com/guide/styles/) for assertions.
 6. There are built-in GitHub actions that will generate a preview map of your changes.
 We recommend initially creating a PR draft, and then using the preview map to capture links and screenshots to add to your PR.
+To access the map, expand the "checks" section at the bottom of the PR, and click on "PR Preview"

 [90]: https://prettier.io/
 [svgo]: https://github.com/svg/svgo/